Please do not contact this university directly.

 - Exchange students can participate in the Regular Academic Programs at NTNU, including undergraduate and graduate courses in all subjects.

-- Note: some courses with special requirements are upon lecturer’s permission.
+- Note: courses with special requirements must be approved by NTNU's lecturer.

 - Courses in English